MEET OUR TEAM

 she/her

-Gillian Burns is a second-year doctoral student in the Basic and Applied and Social Psychology program at the CUNY Graduate Center.
+Gillian Burns is a third-year doctoral student in the Basic and Applied and Social Psychology program at the CUNY Graduate Center.
 Her research is centered around disability as identity, with a focus on the autistic community.
 Topics of interest include sources of stigma and social strength in disability communities, factors that influence when disabilities are perceived as identity versus pathology, and intersections between disability and other stigmatized identities.

 Masters Students